 As is our wont, my friend and I listened to the guide for a while and then wandered off on our own.
 While it's nice listeneng to guides and I certainly appreciate their knowledge, I find I just can't take in so many dates and, in the end, who cares anyway.
 Ferdinand Cheval was an incredible man who was not, ultimately, allowed to be buried in the grounds of his creation on land that he owned, so he subsequently spent eight more years building his own replica tomb in the grounds of a nearby cemetery!
 It was definitely an interesting experience!

-My friend and I eventually skipped the guided tour and wandered round the local museum and then went to get a coffee.
+My friend and I eventually skipped the guided tour and wandered round the museum and then went to get a coffee.
 If we had realized that the local market was on I think we would have skipped out sooner but hey ho, that's the way the cookie crumbles sometimes!

 After lunch we headed off to a local chocolaterie and I have to be honest and say that this was the biggest disappointment.
 Of course we had a very personable young man to give us a 45 minute speech about their chocolates and how they are made and then we were each given a dish with six small chocolates where we had to "analyse" the taste - was it bitter, peppery, sweet, sour?
 I mean, give me a break, it was chocolate and to be honest I'd had enough after 10 minutes and one guy fell asleep in front of me so I reckon it wasn't just me!
 Admittedly the room was dark and hot but still, I'd had enough.
 After that we were invited to visit the shop but since I didn't like their chocolates anyway I bought a small packet of the only chocolate that I found palatable!
 Oddly enough, the St. Pierre old fogies club were to be doing the same trip with the same tour operator two days later and from feedback I've had from Martine (the club secretary) they were all very disappointed with the chocolaterie visit too.
 Still, time for positive/critical feedback to the tour company would seem to be in order on skipping this part of the visit next time!